jagadeesh-gajula/NSFW-URL-classification-based-on-UI/README.md

 - Keras (Tensorflow)
 - Flask
 - Can be deployed to Heroku
-- Uses RENDERTRON headless browser service for image extreaction.
+- Uses RENDERTRON headless browser service for image extraction.

 __Model__